workhappy27/AI/Prompt_Engineering_Deep_Dive/2_0_chatgpt_API.md

 print(get_response("What is the capital of France?"))

 ```
+This simple idea is the foundation of most prompt engineering techniques such as role prompting, persona prompting, format control, and response constraints.

 This example is not really about finding the capital of France.
 The **capital of France** is just a very simple test question.
 The real purpose of the example is to teach **how prompts are sent to an LLM and how different prompt components influence the model's behavior**.

 Let's break it down.